cae26/PillTracker/README.md

 - [x] Added some visual customizations for my pills and log page

    # Sprint 5

-   Make some changes to the pharmacy fragment and activity

 - [x] Add picture of pharmacy (if it is available) to page layout
 - [x] Change names of buttons